-A lessee is basically a person (or party) who under a contractual agreement rents land or property (usually immovable property) from a lessor (owner of the property).
-The arrangement between lessor and lessee when entered into a lease agreement becomes a legal contract.
+A lessee is basically a person (or party) who under a contractual agreement rents land or property (usually immovable property) from a lessor (owner of the property) and the arrangement between the two when entered into a lease agreement becomes a legal contract.

 That means the lessee is basically a tenant who has to fulfill all the imposed obligations as per lease agreement.
 The major obligation includes timely payment of periodical lease rents.